 6. Friends of Animals

-Based in Darien, Connecticut, Friends of Animals has been protecting animals throughout the world from cruelty and exploitation since 1957.
+Based in Darien, Conn., Friends of Animals has been protecting animals throughout the world from cruelty and exploitation since 1957.
 Advocating for the affordable spaying and neutering of household pets is a cornerstone of its mission.

 7. Humane Farming Association